 - Drain and rinse the cannellini beans.
 Place in a blender or food processor with the milk, garlic powder, mustard and a pinch of salt and pepper.
 Blend until smooth.

-- Place cooked pasta, all of the vegetables and spring onion in the baking dish.
+- Place cooked pasta, all of the vegetables, tuna and spring onion in the baking dish.
+Make sure tuna is flaked through rather than being in really large chunks.
 Pour over the milk mixture and add in half of the cheese.
 Stir everything together and then arrange evenly in the baking dish.